Travel Guide to Victoria Wine Region

 White Varieties: Chardonnay, Sauvignon Blanc, Viogner, Pinot Gris

-In the northeast of Victoria, Glenrowan and Rutherglen are known for their full-bodied red wines, which are mostly made from the Shiraz and Petite Sirah varietals.
-This region is also well known for their sweet fortified wines.
+In the northeast of Victoria wine region, Glenrowan and Rutherglen are known for their full-bodied red wines, which are mostly made from the Shiraz and Petite Sirah varietals.
+This region is also well known for its sweet fortified wines.

-Another wine-growing area in Victoria is Heathcote, where the climate is temperate, making it ideal for producing deep and rich Shiraz wines higher in alcohol and packed with flavor.
+Another wine-growing area in Victoria wine region is Heathcote, where the climate is temperate, making it ideal for producing deep and rich Shiraz wines higher in alcohol and packed with flavor.

 One of the most unique wines from the Victoria region is Sauvignon Blanc from the Pyrenees in Western Victoria.
 These wines are distinctly dry yet possess excellent fruit aromas and flavors.
 The wine grown in the King Valley area has been greatly influenced by Italian immigrants living in the area resulting in the production of superb sparkling wine.
 For tourists visiting the area, there is a fabulous ‘Prosecco Road’ where one can experience excellent food and wine pairings celebrating the best combination of Australia and Italy.